eclipse-tracecompass/org.eclipse.tracecompass/doc/trace-server/trace-server-dev-guide.md

 A `configuration` is the data structure to configure and customize the trace server back-end globally (e.g. load XML analysis) or to configure data providers with parameters.

+### Configuration source

+A configuration source is a source of configurations.
+It is responsible to manage global configurations (e.g. create, delete, update etc).

 ### Configuration source type

 A configuration source type describes the input parameters to provide when creating a new data provider or to configure the trace server globally.